KK4ito/happyflowers/rpi/README.md

 All tasks read the [rpi.cabal](./rpi.cabal) config and are based off the `rpi` executable.

+Additionally, a separate executable used for testing only the I2C functionality is provided.

+- `cabal build I2CTest` builds the test project.
+- `cabal run I2CTest` builds and runs the test project.

 ## Atom Integration

 Atom offers easy integration of linting output directly in the editor.